udohsolomon/security_awareness/JavaScript/javascript_injection_attacks.md

 ```

-Veracode folks have a great article that covers this scenarios please check it out [here](https://www.veracode.com/blog/secure-development/how-prevent-sql-injection-nodejs).
+Veracode folks have a great article that covers this scenarios, please check it out [here](https://www.veracode.com/blog/secure-development/how-prevent-sql-injection-nodejs).

 ## References